Asian markets follow Wall Street rise on US jobs data

 “Rolling on from the better than expected headline figure for the U.S. jobs report, Asian markets are likely to start in decent fashion this week,” said ING in a report.

-On Wall Street, the benchmark Standard & Poor’s 500 rose 1% to 3,066.91 on Friday, hitting an all-time high for the third time in a week.
+On Wall Street, the benchmark S&P 500 rose 1% to 3,066.91 on Friday, hitting an all-time high for the third time in a week.

 The Dow Jones Industrial Average gained 1.1% to 27,347.36.
 It is within 12 points of the record it set in July.